Country information for Finland - Systems of support and specialist provision

 Quality criteria to support the operation of schools

-The quality criteria are used to produce local-level information about the structural and operational quality of basic education, as well as for informing decisions relating to the provision of basic education.
-The quality criteria determine on what grounds the activities can be analysed and in what way the activities are expected to be realised in order to serve the set aims.
+The quality criteria are used to produce local-level information about the structural and operational quality of basic education, and to inform decisions about the provision of basic education.
+The quality criteria determine on what grounds the activities can be analysed and how activities can serve the set aims.

 Intensified and special support in basic education to be supported

-Learners’ emotional and social skills to be supported
+Support for learners’ emotional and social skills

 The values underpinning general education are human rights, equality and democracy and the acceptance of multiculturalism.
-The school community encounters the challenges of a diversifying and differentiating society.
-Learners have the right to a safe growth and learning environment.
-Tolerance has not advanced in the expected way.
-In international terms, young Finns feel that their possibilities to influence are meagre.
+The school community encounters the challenges of a diverse and differentiated society.
+Learners have the right to a safe growth and learning environment, but tolerance has not advanced in the expected way.
+In international terms, young Finns feel that their ability to influence are meagre.
 It is necessary to enhance the acceptance of difference and equal treatment of individuals.
 Schools should stress inclusion, well-being, safety and respect for fellow beings.

 Education in hospitals and the education of learners in custody

-Last updated 13/04/2018
+Last updated 24/03/2020